ajwdewit/agera5tools/doc/user_guide.rst

     Commands:
-      build          Builds the AgERA5 database by bulk download from CDS check          Checks the completeness of NetCDF files from which the... clip           Extracts a portion of agERA5 for the given bounding box... dump           Dump AgERA5 data for a given day to CSV, JSON or SQLite
+      build          Builds the AgERA5 database by bulk download from CDS buildym        Builds the AgERA5 database by bulk download from CDS for... check          Checks the completeness of NetCDF files from which the... clip           Extracts a portion of agERA5 for the given bounding box... dump           Dump AgERA5 data for a given day to CSV, JSON or SQLite